sharongill284-sudo/useless_project_twofolds/README.md

 - Member 2: Akshaya K - Jain University

 ### Project Description
-ASK-A-TRON is a web based chatbot that interacts with users and responds in a sarcastic ,playful and sassy way.
+ASK-O-TRON is a web based chatbot that interacts with users and responds in a sarcastic ,playful and sassy way.
 Unlike traditional chatbots that always provide straightforward and humorous answers, it has a way of saying everything sarcastically.
 ### The Problem (that doesn't exist)
 Sometimes we ask for AI a simple question and get answers longer than our homework.
 There will be no personality!
 ### The Solution (that nobody asked for)